- Han Solo and Princess Leia.

 - Likewise, the farewell between Han and Luke.
 If you (like many) are marathoning the Original Trilogy, then not very long ago you saw Han selfishly packing up his reward before the Battle of Yavin and Luke seeing him off with ill-concealed scorn.
 Today, these Fire-Forged Friends say goodbye with real affection.

-- Needa volunteering to take the blame for their failure, so his men may live.
+- Captain Needa volunteering to take the blame for their failure, so his men may live.
 Even an organization as sinister as The Galactic Empire is not without at least one stand-up guy.

 - Han facing the odds of a hideous death by freezing on Hoth in order to find Luke.